Applying for ESTA for America

-The Electronic System for Travel Authorisation (ESTA) is a mandatory requirement for individuals traveling to the US under the Visa Waiver Progam (VWP).
+The Electronic System for Travel Authorization (ESTA) is a mandatory requirement for individuals travelling to the US under the Visa Waiver Program (VWP).

-ESTA however is an automated system administered by the Department of Homeland Security, Customs and Border Protection for screening passengers before they begin their travel to the US.
-Fundamentally, it’s a security requirement determining eligibility for travel under the VWP.
+ESTA is an automated security screening system administered by the Department of Homeland Security, Customs and Border Protection.
+The ESTA application is used to determine eligibility for travel under the VWP.

-To determine if you need an ESTA, the following requirements must apply:
+To determine if you will be eligible for ESTA, the following requirements must apply:

 - You are a national of a participating VWP country (such as the UK).

 - You hold a valid e-passport from a participating VWP country.

 - You are travelling to the US by air or sea for temporary business or pleasure you are travelling through the US to another destination country (transit).